Gregory Jacob: Role in 2020 election dispute

-On December 8, 2020, he wrote a four-page memo to Vice President Pence outlining the constitutional issues at stake in the 12th amendment and the Electoral Count Act of 1887, the Act created out of a contested election detailing a procedure where the Twelfth Amendment was silent.
-Jacob disagreed with Eastman on the prudence of invoking the ECA on Jan 6, which to that point had been attempted only unsuccessfully.
+On December 8, 2020, he wrote a four-page memo to Vice President Pence outlining the constitutional issues at stake in the 12th amendment and the Electoral Count Act of 1887, the Act created out of a contested election detailing a procedure where the 12th Amendment was silent.
+Jacob disagreed with Eastman on the prudence of invoking the ECA on January 6, which to that point had been attempted only unsuccessfully.
 The act was revised by congress in 2021.

 In the days leading up to the January 6 Senate session for the 2021 United States Electoral College vote count, Jacob wrote another memo stating that any attempt to delay the count would likely be overturned in court.
 Jacob's advice informed Pence's decision to resist efforts by Trump advisors, including John Eastman, to throw out legitimate electoral votes for Joseph R. Biden Jr.

 On January 6, 2021, Vice President Pence read from a revised script drafted in consultation with Jacob.
 Beginning like his predecessors, Pence sought to "ascertain that the certificates are regular in form and authentic."
 To this, he added the innovation that "the parliamentarians have advised me is the only certificate of vote from that state, and purports to be a return from the state, and that has annexed to it a certificate from an authority of that state purporting to appoint or ascertain electors."

 Also on January 6, while in the Capitol with Pence "in a safe location," Jacob emailed Eastman that "thanks to your bullshit, we are now under siege."
 Jacob, in a subsequent email, apologized to Eastman for his language, but emphasized that Eastman’s advice “functioned as a serpent in the ear of the President of the United States, the most powerful office in the entire world.
 And here we are.”